artemdemo/stopwatch/README.md

 * Display current state (Time or Stopwatch).
 * Display whether stopwatch is running and in what direction.
 * After that you actually can switch back to time without pausing stopwatch.
+* mac app package (incl app icon in the deck)
 * Figure out how to build WASM without `trunk`
+* Theme is not changing if app is running and OS changed to dark (or light) mode.
 * [bug] Start regular timer, pause, enter number (allowed, but shouldn't be), start again